-Yes, I am German, I can't deny it.
+Yes, I am German.
+I´m afraid I can’t deny it.

-And as a typical German it crosses my mind in such moment, how to make processes more efficient.
-Unbelievable, some the tables were actually free!
+And as a typical German it crosses my mind in such moments, how to make processes more efficient.
+And really: some the tables were actually free!

 However, she says: ‘But it is rush hour.’
 I look friendly and say ‘yes’.
 She offers to personally see if a table is available – Now we getting closer!